Efforts¶

 Tensile stress tends to stretch the structure:

-Examples of elements that support this effort are:
+Examples of elements that support this effort:

-- Chains of a swing
+- Chains of a swing.

 Compression¶